 Star Wars Is Officially Remaking Its Lowest-Rated Disney+ Series

-Not every Star Wars show has hit the mark, but Disney is trying to fix it with a remake.
+Not every Star Wars show has hit the mark, but Disney is trying to fix it with a remake of this series.

 By Nathan Johnson Posted:

-Marvel Comics recently announced that it would be releasing a seven-part comic series titled The Book of Boba Fett.
-Issue #1 is scheduled to be released on September 9, 2026, with the remaining six issues expected to follow throughout the rest of 2026 and into 2027.
+Marvel Comics announced that it would be releasing a seven-part comic series titled The Book of Boba Fett.
+Issue #1 is scheduled for release on September 9, 2026, with the remaining six issues expected to follow throughout the rest of 2026 and into 2027.

 Therefore, there won't be any new content in the Book of Boba Fett comic books, and it will be a pure retelling of the events from the Disney+ show.
-This is not something new that Star Wars is doing.
+This is not new for Star Wars.
 There were also comic adaptations of The Mandalorian and Ahsoka.
-However, fans may feel as though The Book of Boba Fett will work better as a comic book story rather than a Disney+ series, since the show did not perform well.
+However, fans may feel that The Book of Boba Fett would work better as a comic book story than as a Disney+ series, since the show did not perform well.

-The release of this comic book means that Star Wars is remaking its lowest-rated Disney+ series of all time in a different medium.
+The release of this comic book means Star Wars is remaking its lowest-rated Disney+ series of all time in another medium.
 For reference, The Book of Boba Fett has the lowest critics' score on Rotten Tomatoes of any Star Wars Disney+ series.
-Specifically, the show has a 66% critics' score, which is much lower than any of the other shows.
+Specifically, the show has a 66% critics' score, well below those of the other shows.
 For reference, other Disney+ titles are well into the 70s or 80s, like The Acolyte at 79&, Ahsoka at 85%, and The Mandalorian at 90%.

 Upcoming Star Wars Projects That Will Improve Star Wars Storytelling